 Students who fail to respond to the help offered by the supportive and disciplinary procedures that the school puts into place for them will be required to sign a Behavioural Contract.
 This contract clearly outlines what the student will do, together with parents and the school in order that they can remain on the roll of Herne Bay High School.

 If the student fails to conform whilst on a Behavioural Contract the Principal may enact the highest level of the school’s Behaviour Policy and this may include the issuing a Final Warning.

 Permanent removal will then follow should there be further failure to comply, on the grounds that the education or welfare of other students would be prejudiced by retaining the student in question on the school roll.

-In the school's most recent Ofsted of March 2014, Ofsted graded us as good for the behaviour and safety of our pupils and stated that students behave well and feel safe and that students have few concerns about bullying, and should any occurrences of this type arise, that these matters are dealt with promptly and firmly.
+In the school's Ofsted of March 2014, Ofsted graded us as good for the behaviour and safety of our pupils and stated that students behave well and feel safe and that students have few concerns about bullying, and should any occurrences of this type arise, that these matters are dealt with promptly and firmly.

 In our previous Ofsted inspection of June 2011 we were also graded good for our students' behaviour, with Ofsted making the following observations:

 Note - the school is unable to accept responsibility for any items of value brought into school that are either lost or damaged, such as, but not exhaustively, mobile phones, laptops, ipods, games consoles, bicycles or money.